buaa-lh/ros2_robot_control/README.md

 2. robot_math

    It is a libray for robot mathematics, including dynamics and kinematics using twist and wrench representation.
 The codes in the matlab_code folder are generated using Matlab coder generation.

+3. control_node

+   It is a light-weight framework for robot control.
+The ros2_control frame is complicated so this version could save learning curves.